Blackjack Strategy: Splitting and Doubling Down Explained

 Similarly, if you have a pair of sixes and the dealer has a card between two and six, you should split – otherwise, take another card.
 If you have fours and the dealer has a five or six, then split – in any other situation, take another card.
 If you have either a pair of twos or threes, split if the dealer has any card between two and seven – if not, hit.

-Another online Blackjack and live Blackjack feature is the concept of the ‘double down’.
+Another online Blackjack and land-based Blackjack feature is the concept of the ‘double down’.
 This is when the house permits you to double the size of your wager after you have been dealt your initial cards.
-In return for allowing this, the house demands that you are dealt one – and only one – more card.
+In return for allowing this, the house demands that you are dealt one – and only one – additional card.

 Strategically speaking, it usually only makes sense to double down when your hand value is equal to 10 or 11.
 This is because, for both circumstances, you have a 30.7% chance of hitting another 10-value card and therefore making a high hand.

-If your original cards make more than 11 you should never double down, while if you have a hard nine or eight in your hand, it’s best to simply twist – unless you think for whatever reason that the dealer may go bust.
+If your original cards make more than 11 you should never double down, while if you have a hard nine or eight in your hand, it’s best to simply twist – unless you think the dealer may go bust.